mrlynn/getting-mean/workshop/quest2.md

 # Getting MEAN
 ## An Introduction to API-Centered Application Development with Node.js and MongoDB

-## quest 2: Running Node.js
+## quest 2: Wielding Node.js

-Part of becoming a MEAN Stack hero is running Node.js from command line.
+Part of becoming a MEAN Stack hero is brandishing your weapons at a moment's notice.
+Node.js from command line is just such a weapon.
 In order to do that you should have already installed Node.js and have the ability to create a javascript application that will be transpiled by Node.js for execution.

 This specific quest is going to require that you create a javascript Node.js script that outputs "Hello World".